zakat al fitr, zakat ul fitr, zakat ul fitr amount 2023, zakat al fitr 2023, how much is zakat al fitr 2023, fitrah meaning, fitra 2023

 In other places, Bin Baz has said that it is obligatory to offer Salat before Eid.
 Similarly, Allama Ibn Uthaymeen said:

-According to the hadiths of Ibn Umar and Ibn Abbas, if someone pays Zakatul Fitr after the Eid prayer without any reason, it will not be accepted as Zakatul Fitr but will be considered as a general donation.
+According to the hadiths of Ibn Umar and Ibn Abbas, if someone pays Zakatul Fitr after the Eid prayer without any reason, it will not be accepted as Zakatul Fitr but will be considered a general donation.

 Bukhari- H. 1511 and Muslim- H. 63